-The whole site consists of 5 acres, and is divided by a creek.
+The whole site consists of 5 acres, as many gardens, and is divided by a creek.

 On the eastern side of the creek lie the majority of fruit and nut trees and vegetable, herb and flower beds.
 There are two major building structures, the mud brick shed, an outdoor summer classroom with blackboard and various attached water collection tanks.
 This side is also where various art works and structures have been located along with the labyrinth and performance circle.
 It’s the light green part on this map which shows the different permitted usage zoning which you can see is different in the fruit and vegetable growing areas.
 The west of the creek and some areas besides are zoned environmental protection whereas the main areas under cultivation are listed for recreation.

 The west side flanking the car park has been developed into an Aboriginal Bush Tucker Garden.
 This project has being developed with Blue Mountains City Council, Aboriginal and Cultural Resource Centre and TAFE.
 The first phase was completed by a GreenCore a Work for the Dole project.
 The incredible growth however lies with the

 La Niña cycle of wet weather which has brought the garden to a very respectable dense growth within its relatively short (4 year) history.

 The garden has received grants pertaining to water in its past, and this continues to be a dominant theme in developing the site.
 Much work has been done to slow down the water flow run off from the road and storm water, to prevent pollution from big bits of rubbish down to finer particles of pollutants, etc from joining this creek which runs through the gardens and eventually leads down to Minnihaha Waterfall and Katoomba Creek.
 Through testing with streamwatch we have seen good water quality results, which are taken well down stream of our organic annual beds and veg gardening activities.